 Brake system fluid should be replaced on a regular basis to maintain optimum braking performance, especially under heavy-duty driving conditions such as frequent steep grades or heavy towing loads.
-Refer to the scheduled maintenance guide for the service interval schedules.
+Refer to scheduled maintenance information for the service interval schedules.